|Troop Leader||Troop Leaders provide a direct, personal

 helping to keep the troop focused on the girls’ specific goals

 and intentions.
 While still a Troop Leader, the Troop Admin’s

 |Troop Program Guide||The Troop Program Guide is the leader who helps to oversee the programs and activities for the troop.
 This leader will help to plan trips, Journeys, badges, and so on in order to help ensure the goals of the girls are met.
 With the Troop Leader and Troop Admin, the Troop Program Guide helps to run meetings and oversee the overall function of the troop.|

 |Troop Treasurer||The Troop Treasurer manages the

-planning, in accordance with GSUSA's and GSNEO's financial
+in accordance with GSUSA's and GSNEO's financial policies and

 |Troop Helping Hand||Running a Girl Scout troop

 requires the involvement of all parents/guardians.
-Helping Hands
+Helping Hand

 volunteers assist with their daughter's/girl's troop in various